MicrosoftDocs/azure-docs-powershell/azps-8.0.0/Az.StorageSync/New-AzStorageSyncServerEndpoint.md

 ## SYNOPSIS
 This command creates a new server endpoint on a registered server.
 This enables the specified path on the server to start syncing the files with other endpoints in the sync group.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.storagesync/new-azstoragesyncserverendpoint) for up-to-date information.

 ## SYNTAX

 ### StringParameterSet (Default)